 Few people get to just wake up dead with no infirmity first.
 (And if that’s you, sheesh, overplanning isn’t going to kill you, so may as well do it.)
 Most people enter a period sort of like the spring of 2020: just when you start to get used to the new normal, the whole world tilts again.
 Get used to being resilient.
 Just be aware that this is a season FOR resiliency, and don’t expect to know what’s going to happen next.

 To get prepared, you can determine whether you’d like to try to stay at home.
 In that case, get hooked in with a visiting nurse or hospice or palliative care association.
 At least research what’s available in your area.
-Check with your local Council on Aging for some places to call, or just Google.
-Getting a relationship set up before you need it can be the difference between dying at home or in some institution.
+Check with your local Council on Aging for some places to call, or just do a Google search.
+Getting a relationship set up before you need it can make the difference between dying at home or in some institution.

 If you end up going to a nursing home or hospice facility, expect that to cost about $4K a week.
 This is NOT covered by Medicare!
 (It’s complex, of course, but the basic rule is that Medicare pays to get you well from an unwell state, i.e., rehab, and it provides some medical services to the dying, i.e., pain meds, but the room and board and personal care attendant parts are basically private pay.)
-Note that this relates to how stays in long-term care in nursing homes are not covered, either, once your Medicare-allowed rehab days are used up.)
+Note that, as this suggests, stays in long-term care in nursing homes are not covered, either, once your Medicare-allowed rehab days are used up.
 More details here: https://www.medicare.gov/Pubs/pdf/02154-medicare-hospice-benefits.pdf

 If you are at home, expect to need round-the-clock caregivers, typically at $30/hour × 24 hours for up to maybe six weeks.
 That’s maybe $30,000.
 When my brother-in-law was dying, my sister was concerned about the huge cost of his care, about $16,000/month.
 I advised her to just pay it: the cold comfort was that it wouldn’t be for long.
 (Comfort is thin on the ground when your husband is dying.)
 And it wasn’t – he was gone within three weeks of that conversation.